-Best Pediatric Physiotherapists in Hulimavu, Bangalore.
+Best Pediatric Rehabilitation Centre in Hulimavu, Bangalore.
 CAPAAR has the best treatment for this Down’s syndrome.It is a condition in which a baby is born with an extra copy of its 21st chromosome.
 The condition causes delays in both physical and mental development as well as disabilities.
 Many of the disabilities are lifelong and they can also reduce life expectancy.

 People with Down’s syndrome and their families can now have institutional support.
 With recent medical advances, patients now have many opportunities to overcome the challenges caused by the condition and still lead otherwise healthy and fulfilling lives.